AzureianGH/AzureianGH/README.md

 - 👂 My name is Nathan
 - 😄 My pronouns are He/Him (They/Them is okay too if you're unsure)
-- 🔭 I’m currently working on LibHydrix and GuardianOS
+- 🔭 I’m currently working on StarElf
 - 🌱 I’m currently learning about Operating System Development
-- 🤔 I’m looking for help with making LibHydrix more efficient
+- 🤔 I’m looking for help StarElf!
 - 💬 Ask me about anything!
 - 📫 Reach me on Discord @: azureian
 - ⚡ Fun fact: My birthday is in April